seanriceaz/seanriceaz.github.io/_posts/2013-08-01-User-Experience-Design-Address-Forms.markdown

   include galleryitem.html
   thumb="/media/2013/07/Screen-Shot-2013-07-08-at-10.14.08-PM-300x215.png"
   full="/media/2013/07/Screen-Shot-2013-07-08-at-10.14.08-PM.png"
-  caption="Here is what you see on the Apple address form before you enter in your zip code.
+  caption="Here is what you see on the Apple address form before you enter in your zip code."
-"
 %}</li>
 <li>{%
   include galleryitem.html